openrndr/openrndr-guide/docs/06_Advanced_drawing/C07_Array_textures.md

  # Array textures

- Array textures are a special type of texture that make it possible to access 2048 layers of texture data from a single texure sampler.
+ Array textures are a special type of texture that make it possible to access 2048 layers of texture data from a single texture sampler.

  Array textures are encapsulated by the [`ArrayTexture` interface](https://api.openrndr.org/org.openrndr.draw/-array-texture/index.html)